igaray/name_pryer/README.md

 ``-f FILE``

 Operate on a single file instead of all files in the current directory.
-Essentially drops all file names from the buffer that to not match its value, so be sure to specify this at the beginning, or it will be difficult to have it match something.
+Essentially drops all file names from the buffer that do not match its value, so be sure to specify this at the beginning, or it will be difficult to have it match something.